 So we have made some space, reorganised our activities and perhaps even ditched some of our old habits now we can begin the process of reallocating the time to activities that help to refill our cup.
 For example, obviously since I teach Yoga, Yoga is a heart activity that brings me immense pleasure and deep relaxation so for me to give up an hour of mind-numbing TV in the evening to go to a Yoga class is a no brainer.

 I would ask that you try writing yourself a list of all of the things that you LOVE doing.
-Perhaps you like reading books or taking a walk on the beach, gentle exercise or an all inclusive sweat your but off boot camp.
+Perhaps you like reading books or taking a walk on the beach, gentle exercise, taking a nap or an all inclusive sweat your but off boot camp.
 If creating an art piece or cooking a delicious dessert for loved ones makes your heart happy then add it to the list.
 Now the best part is adding these activities to the ‘space’ that you have created.
 It is often said that you need time for yourself every day and it should be no less than at least 15mins, so find a daily activity that you can do for yourself every day and we are well on track.

 I like to make time first thing in the morning for myself – I get up before my children are our of bed and practice Yoga or take go for a walk, surf or just breathe and be knowing that if I achieve nothing else in the day I haven’t forgotten to nurture myself.
 It also has to become habitual to nurture yourself, a huge part of your daily ritual and if it is first thing in the morning then it is much less likely that other activities will be scheduled in conflict.
 It also means that you haven’t left yourself with the scraps of yourself.
 What I mean by this is that if you leave ‘your’ time to last thing at night every night you get the tired, cranky unmotivated version of yourself who is easily persuaded into just going to bed or veg’ing out in from of the TV.
-We easily fall into the trap of our old patterns, self disrespect and before you know it you have allowed to cup to get empty again.
+We easily fall into the trap of our old patterns, self disrespect and before you know it you have allowed the cup to get empty again.
 This is also where the conundrum lies, for it is when you are tired and cranky that your mental faculties are low and your vitality fading that you need to prioritise your self-love time.
 If you don’t do it nobody else will and at the end of the day you are the one who suffers.
 Nobody else has to live in your body, walk though your life or suffer though any of your difficulties.
 This task falls on your shoulders; it is your responsibility to prioritise your self first.